Walt Disney Animation Studios

-For most people, Disney Animation is synonymous with animation, for "in no other medium has a single company’s practices been able to dominate aesthetic norms" to such an overwhelming extent.
+For many people, Disney Animation is synonymous with animation, for "in no other medium has a single company's practices been able to dominate aesthetic norms" to such an overwhelming extent.
 The studio was recognized as the premier American animation studio for much of its existence and was "for many decades the undisputed world leader in animated features"; it developed many of the techniques, concepts and principles that became standard practices of traditional animation.
-The studio also pioneered the art of storyboarding, which is now a standard technique used in both animated and live-action filmmaking.
-The studio's catalog of animated features is among Disney's most notable assets, with the stars of its animated shorts – Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy, and Pluto – becoming recognizable figures in popular culture and mascots for The Walt Disney Company as a whole.
+The studio also pioneered the art of storyboarding, which is now a standard technique used in both animated and live-action filmmaking, as well as television shows and video games.
+The studio's catalog of animated features is among Disney's most notable assets, with the stars of its animated shorts—Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy, and Pluto—becoming recognizable figures in popular culture and mascots for the Walt Disney Company as a whole.

-Frozen (2013), Zootopia (2016) and Frozen II (2019) are all among the 50 highest-grossing films of all time.
-Frozen II became the second highest-grossing animated film of all time.
-It also had the highest-grossing worldwide opening of all time for an animated film.
+Three of the studio's films—Frozen (2013), Frozen 2 (2019), and the aforementioned Moana 2—are all among the 50 highest-grossing films of all time, with Frozen 2 becoming the fourth-highest-grossing animated feature film of all time.

-By 2013, the studio was no longer developing hand-drawn animated features and had laid off most of their hand-drawn animation division.
-However, the studio stated that they would be open to proposals from filmmakers for future hand-drawn feature projects.
+By 2013, the studio had no hand-drawn animated feature films in development as a result of their computer animated films performing better at the box office, and had laid off a large portion of their hand-drawn animators.
+However, the studio stated in 2019 and 2023 that they are open to proposals from filmmakers for future hand-drawn feature projects.
+In addition, in April 2022, Eric Goldberg, a hand-drawn animator who has been working with the studio since 1992, confirmed plans within the Disney studio to return to hand-drawn animation.